beefoo/image-tsne-ui/README.md

 -out "data/photographic_tsne.csv"
 ```

-Then we will convert those 2D points to a grid assignment using [RasterFairy](https://github.com/Quasimondo/RasterFairy).
-Note that Rasterfairy only supports Python 2.x as of this writing.
+Then we will convert those 2D points to a grid assignment using [RasterFairy](https://github.com/Quasimondo/RasterFairy)

 ```
 python tsne_to_grid.py \
 -in "data/photographic_tsne.csv" \
--out "data/photographic_grid.csv"
+-out "output/photographic_grid.p"
 ```

-We will then generate a giant image matrix from the images and the grid data using a 128x128 tile size and 114x116 target grid size:
+Then generate a giant image matrix from the images and the grid data using a 128x128 thumbnail size:

 ```
 python grid_to_image.py \
--in "data/photographic_grid.csv" \
+-in "output/photographic_grid.p" \
 -tile "128x128" \
--grid "114x116" \
 -out "output/photographic_matrix.jpg"
 ```